 POINTS OF DISTINCTION

-- With a diverse campus community—ethnic minorities make up 50 percent of the student body—Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation and a Hispanic-Serving Institution.
+- With a diverse campus community—minorities make up 52 percent of the student body—Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation and a Hispanic-Serving Institution.

-- Dynamic Austin, TX is a short drive away.
+- Dynamic Austin is a short drive away.

-Texas State undergraduate and graduate students choose from among 98 bachelor’s, 91 master’s, and 13 doctoral degree programs.
-Texas State continues to work to meet the needs of Texas, the nation, and the world with a range of offerings, including programs at the Ingram School of Engineering and the St. David’s School of Nursing at the Round Rock Campus.
+Texas State undergraduate and graduate students choose from more than 200 bachelor’s, master’s, and doctoral degree programs.
+Texas State continues to work to meet the needs of Texas, the nation, and the world with a range of offerings, including programs at the Ingram School of Engineering and the St. David’s School of Nursing at the Round Rock campus.

 Faculty and students engage in broad and diverse research, including cancer prevention, nanotechnology, water research, green energy, and archaeology.
 Undergraduates often have the opportunity to work one-on-one with professors on research projects across disciplines.
 Faculty members are known for establishing themselves as mentors to students, encouraging them to go further than they could have imagined.

-Texas State students find their place among nearly 400 student organizations.
+Texas State students find their place among more than 400 student organizations.
 Sixteen men’s and women’s teams compete at the NCAA Division I level.
-The Texas State Bobcats compete in the Sun Belt Conference in the Football Bowl subdivision.
+The Texas State Bobcats compete in the Sun Belt Conference in the Football Bowl Subdivision.